Mary C. Gavin, C.P.A.

-Since joining the firm in 2008, Mr. LaVigne has originated loans for Kaleida Health, Albany Medical Center Hospital, Englewood Hospital and Medical Center and New York-Presbyterian.
+Since joining the firm in 2008, Mr. LaVigne has originated loans for Kaleida Health, Albany Medical Center Hospital, Englewood Hospital and Medical Center and University of New Mexico Hospital.
 He prepared the analyses for and helped to structure and execute GNMA refinancings totaling more than $1 billion.
 In addition, Mr. LaVigne has assisted with the servicing of approximately $3 billion in HUD-insured healthcare loans.

 Mr. LaVigne received his BBA with a concentration in finance from Hofstra University.

 Mr. LaVigne has 40 years of healthcare finance experience specializing in government insured or guaranteed financings for hospitals and other healthcare providers.
 He started his healthcare finance career at Eastdil Healthcare Funding in 1977, structuring HUD-insured taxable financings for hospitals.
 Eastdil became Blyth Eastman Dillon Healthcare Funding and then through merger Paine Webber Healthcare Funding.
 In 1981 Mr. LaVigne founded Tyll & LaVigne, Inc. as a boutique firm specializing in HUD-insured financings for hospitals.

 Mr. LaVigne has completed in excess of $7 billion of HUD-insured healthcare loans for new money projects and refinancings.